sangkhochil/java/README.md

 ### Why to choose ArrayList vs Array:
 * Array is fixed length data structure If array is full , you can not add element to it, where as ArrayList in java can dynamically grow and shrink as per our need.
-* You can use generics with ArrayList but not with Array
+* we can use generics with ArrayList but not with Array
 * ArrayList have predefined methods which can be used to perform operations.

 ### Some important points about ArrayList in java are: